Mowing Marker

 There can be many reasons why no mowing event is detected.
 For example:

-• A FOI is not mowed but it is grazed.
-Grazing doesn't introduce so large sudden drops in the time-series of vegetation index so grazing is typically difficult to detect.
+• Grazing instead of mowing: A FOI is not mowed but is grazed.
+Grazing doesn't introduce such large sudden drops in the time series of vegetation indices, so grazing is typically difficult to detect.

-• There are not enough valid observations available around the time the mowing event occurred.
-If Sentinel-2 observations are not available for a longer period of time due to cloud cover, then it can happen that mowing events can't be detected with Sentinel-2.
-When this happens we can use alternative sources, such as Planet Fusion or Sentinel-1 to make an independent check if area of a FOI was mowed or not.
+• Insufficient valid observations: There are not enough valid observations available around the time the mowing event occurred.
+If Sentinel-2 observations are not available for a longer period due to cloud cover, then mowing events can't be detected with Sentinel-2.
+When this happens we can use alternative sources, such as Analysis Ready Planet Scope or Sentinel-1 to make an independent check if an area of a FOI was mowed or not.

-• An observation where evidence of mowing event are seen but partially occlude with a cloud or cloud shadow can be identified as invalid.
-Mowing marker algorithm can thus miss to detect such an event, however an expert can correctly interpret the imagery and confirm that a FOI has been mowed.
+• Cloud obstruction: An observation where evidence of mowing events is seen but partially obscured by a cloud or cloud shadow can be identified as invalid.
+The mowing marker algorithm can thus miss detecting such an event; however, an expert can correctly interpret the imagery and confirm that a FOI has been mowed.

-• NDVI drop or recovery is just below the threshold applied by the algorithm.
+• Threshold limitations: NDVI drop or recovery is just below the threshold applied by the algorithm.
 An expert can correctly interpret the imagery and confirm that a FOI has been mowed.

 Blog post about Mowing marker